PinkyCodeMaster/BabySteps-Backend/scripts/README.md

 ### `db-push-test.ts`

-Pushes database schema to the test database specified in `.env.test`.
+Pushes database schema to the test database specified in `.env.test.local` (or `.env.test` as fallback).

 **Usage:**
 ```bash